What is the Community Garden Sustainability Project?

 Who takes care of the Gardens?

-Community members, with input from the Pueblo County Extension’s Master Gardener Program, and other community programs.
+Community members and PFP volunteers, with input from the Pueblo County Extension’s Master Gardener Program.
 There are no restrictions on who is able to join existing gardens or who may propose a new community garden in the area in which they live, work, or play.
-However, the process for new gardens will require a proposal from the interested community members.
+Requests for new community gardens are reviewed and approved for the upcoming season each January.

 What happens to the produce?

-The produce that is grown at these gardens is made available to the public, either by direct donation to a food pantry, or to the local Soup Kitchen or other food aid agency.
+The produce grown at these gardens is made available to the public, either by direct donation to a food pantry, to the local Soup Kitchen or other food aid agency.
+Volunteers and stewards of the gardens get first pick, and seldom leave empty-handed!